cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 6. Add any variables that you will need to run the formula instance.
   5. Click **Variables**.
   ![Variables](img/variables.png)
-  6. Select the type of variable and enter a name.
+  6. Select the type of variable, and then enter a name.

         Takes note of the Formula Step Variable Name, which is how you will [refer to the variable](#reference-syntax) throughout the formula.